neutrinojs/neutrino/docs/customization/README.md

 ### Simple Customization

-By defining a configuration object within your package.json, Neutrino will merge this information with that provided by your preset, effectively overriding those options with your custom data.
+By defining a configuration object within your package.json, Neutrino will merge this information with that provided by your presets, overriding those options with your custom configuration.

 ### Advanced Customization